Hasselqvist/hasselqvist.github.io/_pages/about.md

   - /about.html
 ---

 I am a phd candidate at [LMU Munich](https://www.en.econ.uni-muenchen.de/index.html) and the [ifo Institute](https://www.ifo.de/en), and affiliated with [SOFI](https://www.su.se/swedish-institute-for-social-research/) at Stockholm University.
-In the spring of 2024 I visited the economics department at the University of California, San Diego (UCSD).

 My research focuses on Labor Economics, including topics in Education, Family and Migration Economics.
 My current work investigates parental investments and gender gaps, the integration of migrant children and families, and issues related to family structure and child custody.

 In the fall of 2025 I will be joining the [Crime, Labor and Inequality Department](https://www.diw.de/en/diw_01.c.914985.en/crime__labor_and_inequality.html) at [DIW Berlin](https://www.diw.de/en).